uadmin/uadmin/docs/tutorial/part2.rst

 |

-Now let's add CreatedAt field in the TODO model, set the tag as "hidden".
+Now let's add CreatedAt field in the Todo model, set the tag as "hidden".
 The "hidden" tag means the field is invisible in the editing section.

 Copy this code below